diero42/SolidityContracts/README.md

 # SolidityContracts

-Landing page for all solidity contracts, for testing or otherwise.
+Landing page for all backend solidity contracts, for testing or otherwise.